Culturally Responsive Assessments for Teens (CRAFT)

 Trauma comorbidities in college students

-Created by multiple undergraduate research assistants in the ACCTION Lab, this project focuses on areas of interest related to trauma, ADHD, and SCT.
-Research questions include how childhood ACEs are associated with SCT and ADHD and what is the experience of Loyola college students with academic accommodations (and how is that associated with mental health difficulties).
+Created by multiple undergraduate research assistants in the ACCTION Lab, this project focuses on areas of interest related to trauma, ADHD, and CDS.
+Research questions include how childhood ACEs are associated with CDS and ADHD and what is the experience of Loyola college students with academic accommodations (and how is that associated with mental health difficulties).

 In collaboration with RISE lab, we will launch a cross-sectional survey battery in summer 2022 to explore the intersectional experience of LGBTQ+ individuals living with ADHD.
 Based upon the preliminary data and student interest, we may complete follow-up interviews with some of the participants about their experiences as an LGBTQ+ person living with ADHD.

-SCT (soon to be renamed Cognitive Disengagement Hypoactivity Syndrome) is a set of behavioral symptoms that include maladaptive daydreaming (i.e., being disengaged from your environment so often it has negative consequences), mental confusion/fogginess, and slowed behavior/thinking.
+Cognitive Disengagement Syndrome (formerly known as SCT, Sluggish Cognitive Tempo) is a set of behavioral symptoms that include maladaptive daydreaming (i.e., being disengaged from your environment so often it has negative consequences), mental confusion/fogginess, and slowed behavior/thinking.
 It is associated with higher levels of mental health difficulties, academic and social impairment, and sleep problems.
-We will continue exploring the association of SCT (CDHS) and its association with multiple areas of impairment, but also start focusing on areas of strength (e.g., creativity, thoughtfulness, positives of mind wandering).
+We will continue exploring the association of CDS and its association with multiple areas of impairment, but also start focusing on areas of strength (e.g., creativity, thoughtfulness, positives of mind wandering).
 This will be driven by both Dr. Z and student interest.

 Dissemination of work on social media